-Being businessworthy is to apply your business energy ethically and responsibly with the purpose of creating economic value, as well as value for society.
+Business for Peace devised the term businessworthy as a valuation to describe value-driven business behaviour.
+To be businessworthy is to apply one’s business energy ethically and responsibly with the purpose of creating social as well as economic value.

 The foremost examples of businessworthy leaders can be found among Oslo Business for Peace Award recipients.
 The criteria of the Award, which define businessworthy leadership, are: